David Jurgens

 Proceedings of the International Conference on Web and Social Media (ICWSM).
 2023.

-paper · code and data
+paper · data · code

 The influence of multilingual individuals on social connectedness in Europe Bridging Nations: Quantifying the Role of Multilinguals in Communication on Social Media